VectorZeroAI/ZeroWeb/README.md

 A lokal Semantic Search engine + web Crawler.

 This programm uses a web crawler to index the user defined domains.

+THE APP DOESNT PROVIDE ANY INTERNET IDENTITY CONSEALMENT, USERS PRIVASY IS USERS RESPONSIBILITY!!

 By default, it indexes "Wikipedia, arXiv, github, reddit"